Dynamical second-order noise sweetspots in resonantly driven spin qubits: Results

 \subsection{Qubit operation with ac gates}

-The qubit, consisting of the states $\ket{\up,\dw}$ and $\ket{\dw,\up}$, is operated by tuning the frequency of the ac voltage to the resonance between them.
+The qubit, consisting of the states $\ket{\up,\dw}$ and $\ket{\dw,\up}$, is initialized in the ground state of the static qubit.
+The ac bias is then tuned to the resonance frequency between the qubit states.
+Initialization can be performed adiabatically in order to ensure that the dressed states are mapped correctly from to the static eigenstates\citep{Deng2015,Mundada2020,2108.11260}.
+Similarly, readout can be performed by adiabatically turning off the ac voltage.
 The physics in the resonance can be studied in a convenient time-independent framework by employing an effective cotunneling Hamiltonian in the Rotating Wave Approximation (RWA).
 We consider that the ac voltage is applied in the left quantum dot in a resonance involving $n$ photons, but allow for a small offset of the resonance (compared to the ac voltage frequency).
 Then, the qubit Hamiltonian can be written as (See Appendix~\ref{sec:Effective-cotunneling-Hamiltonia})

 where $\hat{\sigma}_{k}$, $k=x,y,z$ are the Pauli matrices in the basis $\left\{ \ket{\up,\dw},\ket{\dw,\up}\right\} $ and

 Here, $J_{\nu}\left(z\right)$ is the $\nu$th Bessel function of the first kind, $\Delta=E_{z,1}-E_{z,2}$, $\delta_{0}=\epsilon_{2}-\epsilon_{1}$, $\delta_{1}=U_{1}-V-\delta_{0}$ and $\delta_{2}=U_{2}-V+\delta_{0}$, corresponding to the gradient splitting, the detuning between the dot levels and the energy difference between the $S_{z}=0$ states with $\left(1,1\right)$ occupation and the ones with $\left(2,0\right)$ and $\left(0,2\right)$, respectively.
 The qubit defined in Eq.~\ref{eq:HQ} can be controlled by a proper alignment of the ac field phase $\phi$.
 Alternatively, it can be operated by varying the gate parameter $\delta_{0}=\epsilon_{2}-\epsilon_{1}$ or the tunneling amplitude $\tau$\citep{Martins2016} employing the same techniques as for the regular static qubit.